 - Local-This is the default mode for the Cisco AP.
-In this mode, the AP serves clients. - FlexConnect-FlexConnect mode for the Cisco AP. - Monitor-This is the monitor-only mode for the Cisco AP. - Sniffer-In the wireless sniffer mode, the AP starts sniffing the air on a given channel.
+In this mode, the AP serves clients. - In local mode, the AP creates two CAPWAP tunnels to the Cisco WLC, one for management and the other for data traffic.
+This is known as central switching because the data traffic is switched (bridged) from the AP to the controller where it is then routed. - FlexConnect-In FlexConnect mode (previously known as HREAP), the data traffic is switched locally and is not sent to the controller. - In this mode, the Cisco AP behaves like an autonomous AP, but is managed by the Cisco WLC.
+Here, the AP continues to function even if connection to the controller is lost. - Monitor-In the monitor mode, specified Cisco APs can exclude themselves from handling data traffic between clients and the infrastructure.
+These APs act as dedicated sensors for location based services (LBS), rogue AP detection, and intrusion detection (IDS). - When APs are in monitor mode, they actively monitor the airwaves and typically do not serve clients. - Sniffer-In the wireless sniffer mode, the AP starts sniffing the air on a given channel.
 It captures and forwards all the packets from the clients on that channel to a remote machine that runs Airopeek or Wireshark (packet analyzers for IEEE 802.11 wireless LANs).
 This includes information on the time stamp, signal strength, packet size, etc.